julzaza/wildwitchherbs/_posts/2026-05-11-calendula-for-inflamed-skin.md

 ---

-Calendula never belonged only to professional herbalists.
-It belonged to gardens, windowsills, village healers, and households where simple remedies were used again and again across generations.
+Calendula never belonged only to professional herbalists, but gardens, windowsills, village healers, and households, where simple remedies were used again and again across generations.

 That long domestic history is part of why the flower still survives in modern herbalism today.